LAST UPDATED · JUNE 2026

 MODALITY

 What does this type of inference cost?
-Text, image, audio, video, voice, multimodal.
+Text, image, audio, video, voice, multimodal, embedding.

 CHANNEL